 You’re obliged to pay a long-term capital gains tax when you make gains from the sale of your cryptocurrency after holding it for over a year.
 The table below illustrates the tax rate for a long-term holder.

-Essentially, the rates for long-term capital gains tax are lower and favorable to traders and investors compared to short-term capital gains tax rates.
+Essentially, long-term capital gains tax rates are lower and more favorable to traders and investors than short-term capital gains tax rates.
 Thus, the tax system rewards those who hold their assets for a long time. hodl on for dear life.

 Crypto taxation in the UK

-If you’re a crypto trader in the UK, you are obliged to pay capital gains tax or income tax depending on the crypto activities you undertake.
-Buying and selling crypto attracts a capital gains tax and receiving crypto as payment for services offered or as earnings from mining activities attracts an income tax.
+If you’re a crypto trader in the UK, you are obliged to pay capital gains tax or income tax, depending on your crypto activities.
+Buying and selling crypto attracts a capital gains tax, and receiving crypto as payment for services offered or as earnings from mining activities attracts an income tax.

-If you earn between £0 and £12,500 on your crypto activities annually, you’re exempted from paying tax.
+You’re exempted from paying tax if you earn between £0 and £12,500 on your crypto activities.
 For traders earning between £12,501 and £50,000, you will pay 20% on your crypto earnings.
 Her Majesty’s Revenue and Customs’ (HMRC) policy paper, describes in detail the nature of crypto activities and taxes in the UK.